UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session03.rst

 that demonstrate that your ``rot13`` function and any helper functions you add work properly.

 .. nextslide:: A bit more

 There is a "short-cut" available that will help you accomplish this task.
 Some spelunking in `the documentation for strings`_ should help you to find it.
 If you do find it, using it is completely fair game.

-.. _the documentation for strings: https://docs.python.org/2/library/stdtypes.html#string-methods

 As usual, add your new file to your local clone right away.
 Make commits early and often and include commit messages that are descriptive and concise.

-When you are done, push your changes to github and issue a pull request.
+When you are done, if you want me to review it, push your changes to github and issue a pull request.

+try decrypting this:

+"Zntargvp sebz bhgfvqr arne pbeare"

+.. _the documentation for strings: https://docs.python.org/2/library/stdtypes.html#string-methods

 Task 3
 ------

-"Mail Room"
+.. rst-class:: mlarge

+Mail Room

 You work in the mail room at a local charity.
 Part of your job is to write incredibly boring, repetitive emails thanking your donors for their generous gifts.
 You are tired of doing this over an over again, so yo've decided to let Python help you out of a jam.

 Write a small command-line script called ``mailroom.py``.
 As with Task 1, This script should be executable.
 The script should accomplish the following goals:

 * It should have a data structure that holds a list of your donors and a history of the amounts they have donated.
 This structure should be populated at first with at least five donors, with between 1 and 3 donations each
 * The script should prompt the user (you) to choose from a menu of 2 actions:
-  'Send a Thank Yo' or 'Create a Report'.
+  'Send a Thank You' or 'Create a Report'.

 .. nextslide:: Sending a Thank You

-* If the user (you) selects 'Send a Thank Yo', prompt for a Full Name.
+* If the user (you) selects 'Send a Thank You', prompt for a Full Name.

   * If the user types 'list', show them a list of the donor names and re-prompt
   * If the user types a name not in the list, add that name to the data